-Healthy Eating Swap #4: Natural Nut Butters over Conventional
+Healthy Eating Swap #4: Natural Nut Butter over Conventional

 I don’t mean to harp on your Skippy here, but have you read the ingredients lately?
 Out of curiosity, I stood in the grocery store recently and read the ingredient labels on all of the nut butters they offered.
 The number of additives contained in a product that only requires one ingredient is astounding.
 Most had not only oil and sugar added but multiple types of oil and sugar.

 Natural nut butters contain oil that separates out from the nuts after processing.
 This is why you often see a layer of oil on top that needs to be stirred back in.
 So there’s absolutely no need to add other oils, multiple sugars and emulsifiers to nut butters.

 Instead, look for natural varieties with only one ingredient, the nut (or seed).
 Your peanut butter should contain peanuts, full stop.
 Anything else is just an unnecessary additive, and not beneficial to your health.

 If you dislike the oil that separates out, store your jar upside down in the pantry until you’re ready to stir it up.
 Then, stir really well (all the way down to the bottom of the jar) and keep in the fridge once opened.
 This will minimize further oil separation.

 When it comes to sweeteners, fruits are always your best bet, especially over highly refined and processed white sugars and corn syrups.
 This is because they contain nutrients that refined sugars have left behind.
 They also contain fibre, which slows the speed at which sugar hits your bloodstream.